 For April, we’re supporting local animal shelters and the dogs and cats waiting to be adopted.

 There are several ways to help your local animal shelter and the dogs and cats waiting.

-For families, the easiest ways to support your animal shelter includes first looking up where your nearest shelter is.
+For families, the easiest ways to support your animal shelter starts with first looking up where your nearest shelter is.
 So many of us don’t know unless it’s around the corner from us.

 Shelters usually post their wish list on their website.
 You can Google: “animal shelter near me donations” to find out their specific wish list.
 They probably need similar things from this list: